A Connecticut man has been sentenced to five years in prison for distributing fentanyl.

-He has been detained since his arrest on Friday, Oct.
-9, he pleaded guilty to one count of possession with intent to distribute 40 grams or more of fentanyl.
+Cruz has been detained since his arrest.
+On Wednesday, Sept.
+23, he pleaded guilty to one count of possession with intent to distribute 40 grams or more of fentanyl.

 Click here to sign up for Daily Voice's free daily emails and news alerts.